mzimbres/rtcpp/README.md

   // Print t1 and t2 ...
 ```
-In the code snippet above, we see a 300 bytes buffer being shared among t1 and
+In the code snippet above, we see a 1000 bytes buffer being shared among t1 and
 t2.
 All memory allocations happen inside the buffer and no call to operator
 new is made.
+It makes the most efficient use of memory as all nodes are
+allocated sequentially, that means you can easily fit them all on the cache.

-## Real-time allocators
+## Rationale

-The main difficult I have experienced when wrting the real-time allocator, is
-the following:

-Container writers are allowed to use Allocator::allocate(n) with n different
-from 1.
-That prevents me from writing real-time allocation, where nodes are
-pre-allocated and linked together to form a stack.
-That way allocating and
-deallocating translates into popping and pushing from the stack.
-This is a way
-of achieving truly constant time allocation as opposed to "amortized".
-This
-way, no matter how fragmented the heap may be or how long the system has been
-running, allocation will last the same time.
-It has the additional benefit
-that allocation logic is kept inside the allocator.
+In this section I will try to give the user an overview of the design
+of the real-time allocator `rt::allocator`.

+The first important thing is: **it is designed for node-based containers**
+and should not be used with other containers.

+When the user creates an allocator instance like `rt::allocator<int> alloc(buffer)`
+the object `alloc` will stores a pointer to the buffer and its size.

 ##Compilation